How to Choose Stock Images for Your Brand

 Choosing stock images for real estate content or marketing can be a mind-numbing challenge.
 They have a bad rap because so many are just so blah, but it doesn’t have to be that way.
 There are some incredible stock images out there.
 Choosing the right ones can be easier if you know what you’re looking for.
 If you find yourself completely stumped, start by finding your brand archetype.
 It will help you narrow down your audience and a brand direction that will resonate with them.

 Some see stock photos as a necessary evil (which they kind of are).
 Still, they are an essential element of your overall brand style.
 It’s important to get them right.

-I use stock photos literally every day for things like website layouts, social templates, brochures, and presentation decks.
-It used to take me forever to find images that work and that didn’t feel staged or stuffy.
+I use stock photos every day for things like website layouts, social templates, brochures, and presentation decks.
+It used to take me forever to find images that worked and didn’t feel staged or stuffy.

 reflect your audience

 They should be able to something of themselves in the images you choose.
 It can be their lifestyle or the one that they aspire to, or people who they perceive as having similar goals or needs.
 For home or interior photos, the perceived price range of the look should be similar to your market.
 Not to nag on brand archetypes, but I’m going to nag on archetypes.
 Find yours so you know what your audience is looking for.